Starter Syllabus

 Sample Language A (with grade penalty)

 In-class work is central to meeting our learning objectives.
 Students may miss four classes this term, regardless of the reason, not including exam days.
-This means we do not have “excused” or “unexcused” absences except—as is the case for all UO classes—in the cases of religious observances, AEC accommodations, and University-sponsored events with signed documentation presented as early in the term as possible but at least a week ahead of the planned absence or need for accommodation.
+This means we do not have “excused” or “unexcused” absences except—as is the case for all UO classes—in the cases of religious observances, specific AEC accommodations, military deployment, and University-sponsored events with signed documentation presented as early in the term as possible but at least a week ahead of the planned absence or need for accommodation.

 Difficult or complex situations that may impact attendance occur for many of us during a term.
 This policy means that absences are available both for students who do want to reach out about their experiences and students who do not.